SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

       Using B-Tree as an index file:

       * Pros

         1. No redudant storage (but marginally different)
         2. If the key to be searched is not in the leaf node, it would be faster.

       * Cons

-        1. In non-leaf node, an extra pointer have to be stored for each search key.(complicates storage )
+        1. In non-leaf node, an extra pointer has to be stored for each search key.(complicates storage)
         2. Deletion is more complicated compared to B+Tree.
         3. B+Tree can do sequential scan as leaf nodes are linked together, this is not possible with B-Tree.

+           > If you want to do this with B-Tree, you have to jump up and down in
+           > the tree, which is hard to implement and causes random I/O

       > So basically every DBMS uses B+Tree for index.